Primary school scraps French lessons to teach children British Sign Language

 A primary school in Suffolk has become one of the first in the country to add British Sign Language (BSL) to their curriculum.

-Staff at Elm Tree Primary Academy were inspired by one of their former pupils to add British Sign Language tutoring to their school day, opting to drop French and Spanish in favour of teaching BSL.
+Staff at Elm Tree Primary Academy were inspired by one of their former pupils to add British Sign Language tutoring to their school day.

 During an interview with ITV, the school revealed that four of their current pupils have hearing loss, with the teachers emphasising how important BSL education is.